aayush4515/ASP.NET-Web-App/README.md

 ## 🚀 Live Demo
 Check out the deployed web application here: [**Project Demo**](http://e0750442.elmcsis.com/erm/Registration.aspx)

+> **⚠️ Note:**
+> This web application was originally connected to a Microsoft SQL Server database hosted by the university.
+The database has since been deleted following the conclusion of the course, so form submissions may redirect to an error page due to the inactive database connection.

 ## 📌 Features
 - Multi-page ASP.NET Web Forms application with master pages for consistent layout.
 - Bootstrap styling for responsive design and enhanced user experience.